ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-04-29-HorizonMapping.md

 \sin\alpha = \sqrt{\frac{\tan^2\alpha}{\tan^2\alpha + 1}}
 $$

-Once the 32 directional entries are fully filled in, it's time to produce eight values that will eventually stored in each channel of two layers of horizon map.
-Each final result is computed by taking average of five nearby entries out of the 32 candidates as the following figure shows.
-Finally, the averages are stored into the total eight RGBA channels of the two horizon maps.
+Once the 32 directional entries are fully filled in, it's time to produce eight values that will eventually stored in each channel of the two layers of horizon map.
+Each final result is computed by taking the average of five nearby entries out of the 32 candidates, as the following figure shows.
+Finally, the averages are stored in the total eight RGBA channels of the two horizon maps.

 ![AveragingDirections](../../Images/2023-04-29-HorizonMapping/AveragingDirections.png){: width="400"}{: .align-center} $G_{0}$ is computed by averaging five nearest directional values.
 {: .text-center}